-ATTEMPTED SUIDIDE. - A girl, named Ellen Harvey, threw herself last Saturday night into one of the ornamental reservoirs in Trafalgar-square.
-Two gentlemen who were passing by her out, nut her in a cab. dragged and took her to Charing-cross Hospital, as she appeared to be in a swoon.
-They there saw a drunken porter and a dirty old woman, who behaved very insolently, and kept the girl waiting for admission so long that the gentlemen took her to the King-street police-station, where she received every attention, and was eventually removed to the Westminster Hospital.
+ATTEMPTED SUICIDE.-A girl, named Ellen Harvey, threw herself last Saturday night into one of the ornamental reservoirs in Trafalgar-square.
+Two gentlemen who were passing by dragged her out, put her in a cab, and took her to Charing-cross Hospital, as she appeared to be in a swoon.
+They there saw a dranken porter and a dirty old woman, who behaved very insolently, and kept the girl waiting for admission so long that the gentlemen took her to the King-street police-station, where she received every attention, and was eventually removed to the Westminster Hospital.
 On being brought before the Bow-street magistrate, she was remanded, and Mr. Jardine promised to investigate the charge against the persons at the Charing-cross Hospital.
 Mr. E. A. Bennett, house surgeon at Charing-cross Hospital, waited on Mr. Jardine on Tuesday, in order to make a statement relative to the alleged misconduct of the porter and nurse.
-Referring to a communication made by his worship to the secretary, he said :-- "In consequence of your note, the secretary wished me to call and offer an explanation of the facts, that there might be an investigation if you think it necessary.
+Referring to a communication made by his worship to the secretary, he said: - "In consequence of your note, the secretary wished me to call and offer an explanation of the facts, that there might be an investigation if you think it necessary.
 There appear to have been some little confusion and misunderstanding.
 The gentleman brought the woman round at about one o'clock.
 The porter was asleep in his room, and being woke up out of his sleep was perhaps a little confused.
-Instead of bringing the woman in at once, he went to fotch me.
+Instead of bringing the woman in at once, he went to fetch me.
 The gentleman was following him into the private part of the hospital, when the nurse stopped him and told him that he could not go that way, as it was private.
 I put on some of my clothes and went down, when I found the gentleman had gone away.
-1 followed and spoke to him, but he was so agitated that I don't think he noticed me in the confusion.
+I followed and spoke to him, but he was so agitated that I don't think he noticed me in the confusion.
 He says the porter was intoxicated, but he decidedly was not.
 I never knew him otherwise than sober."
 Mr. Jardine declined to press the demand for an investigation.
-A BEGUING LITTER IMPOSTOR. - James Doyle, a wooden-legged man, with two aliases, is under remand | motion by the granting of a winding-up order and the | Artillery on board a Southampton steamer, on the 10th at Lambeth on a charge of obtaining money under false pretences by means of letters purporting to come from the Rev. W. J. Irons, Vicar of Old Brompton, and stating that the bearer had lost one of his legs owing to a fall from a scaffold, according to one letter, and to a wound received in the Crimea, according to another, and that he was endeavouring to collect 251. to buy a cork leg with, that he might obtain a situation by which he would be enabled to support an aged mother and family.
+A BEGGING LETTER IMPOSTOR. - James Doyle, n wooden-legged man, with two aliases, is under remand at Lambeth on a charge of obtaining money under false pretences by means of letters purporting to come from the Rev. W. J. Irons, Vicar of Old Brompton, and stating that the bearer had lost one of his legs owing to a fall from a scaffold, according to one letter, and to a wound received in the Crimea, according to another, and that he was endeavouring to collect 251. to buy a cork leg with, that he might obtain a situation by which he would be enabled to support an aged mother and fa-